RFSchade/Regressionstest_Specialisterne/Markdowns/Regressionstest.md

 I have tried to do a regression test in two different ways: First I compare the two data sets directly - Are they the same?
 Where are they different?

-Next, I do an examination of the individual variables to check if there are any outliers - and which of these outliers are one of the differences between the two data sets.
+Then, I calculate the sum of each column and compare that.

 ### Load data